joyrex2001/kubedock/config.md

 * `readme` Display project readme
 * `version`  Display kubedock version details

-The `server` command is the actual kubedock server, and is the relevant command to be used to start kubedock.
+The `server` command is the actual kubedock server, and is the command to start kubedock.
 The table below shows all possible commands and possible arguments.
-Some commands are also configureable via environment variables, as shown in the environment variable column.
+Some commands are also configurable via environment variables, as shown in the environment variable column.

 |command|argument|default|environment variable|description|
 |---|---|---|---|---|